California wildfires prompt evacuations amid heat wave

 “Wearing heavy firefighting gear, carrying packs, dragging hose, swinging tools, the folks out there are just taking a beating,” he said.

+Ewald also said there could be other fires in LA County as the searing heat continues.
+Bulldozers to cut firebreaks will be staffed around the county Thursday as a precaution, he said.

+“This is the fire that’s burning right now.
+But we have 4,000 square miles (10,360 square kilometers) of LA County that we have to consider for tomorrow,” he said.

-Another fire burned at least four buildings, including a home, and prompted evacuations in the Dulzura area in eastern San Diego County near the U.S.-Mexico border.
-It swiftly grew to more than 6 square miles and prompted evacuation orders for at least 400 homes, authorities said.
-The fire was 5% contained.
+Another fire burned at least four buildings, including a home, and prompted evacuations in the Dulzura area in eastern San Diego County near the Mexican border.
+It swiftly grew to more than 1,600 acres (647.5 hectares) acres and prompted evacuation orders for at least 400 homes, authorities said.

 State Route 94 was closed.
 The Mountain Empire Unified School District will be closed Thursday, officials said.